PundiAI/fx-docs/validators/validator-faq.md

 Delegators are FX holders who want to participate in protocol governance, but don’t want to carry the burden of becoming a validator.
 In which case they can delegate FX to a validator and obtain a slice of their revenue (as well as risks). (for more detail on how revenue is distributed, see [**What is the incentive to stake?**](validator-faq.md#what-is-the-incentive-to-stake) and [**What are validators commission?**](validator-faq.md#what-are-validators-commission) sections below).

 Because they share revenue with their validators, delegators also share risks.
 Should a validator misbehave, each of their delegators will be partially slashed in proportion to their delegated stake.
-This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.
+This is why delegators should perform their due diligence on validators before delegating, as well as spreading their stake over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
 Being a delegator is not a passive role: Delegators should actively monitor the actions of their validators and participate in governance.
-For more, read the [delegator's faq](https://hub.cosmos.network/main/delegators/delegator-faq.html).
+For more, read the [delegator's faq](broken-link).

 ## Becoming a Validator